vncg/react-admin/docs/DataProviders.md

 # Data Providers

-React-admin can communicate with any API, whether it uses REST, GraphQL, or even SOAP, regardless of the dialect it uses.
+vn-kooch-react-admin can communicate with any API, whether it uses REST, GraphQL, or even SOAP, regardless of the dialect it uses.
 For REST servers, it can be [JSON API](http://jsonapi.org/), [HAL](http://stateless.co/hal_specification.html), [OData](http://www.odata.org/) or a custom dialect.
-The only thing react-admin needs is a Data Provider function.
+The only thing vn-kooch-react-admin needs is a Data Provider function.
 This is the place to translate data queries to HTTP requests, and HTTP responses to data responses.

 ![Data Provider architecture](./img/data-provider.png)